ng256/ARC4/README.md

 The core of the stream cipher algorithm consists of a function - a pseudo-random bit (gamma) generator, which produces a key bit stream (key stream, gamma, pseudo-random bit sequence).

-### S-box initialization.
+### S-block initialization.

 The algorithm is also known as the key-scheduling algorithm (**KSA**).
 This algorithm uses a key entered by the user, stored in Key, and has a length of L bytes.
 Initialization begins with filling the array (**S-block**), then this array is shuffled by permutations defined by the key.
-Since only one action is performed on S-block, the statement must be made that S-block always contains one set of values that was given during the initial initialization: (S[i] = i).
-The user can also enter his own version of the S-block using the initialization vector or generate a pseudo-random S-block.
+Since only one action is performed on S-block, the statement must be made that S-block always contains one set of values that was given during initialization: S[i] = i.
+The user can also enter his own version of the S-block using the initialization vector or generate a pseudo-random S-block (see next paragraph about it).

 ```csharp
 byte[] sblock = new byte[256]; // The array contained S-block.